deeprajsingh003/openstreetmap-geodata-india/README.md

 This project demonstrates how to retrieve, process, store, and visualize geolocation data using Python, SQLite, and OpenStreetMap APIs.

 ## 📌 Project Origin
-This project is based on a guided academic assignment from the Using Databases with Python course (Python for Everybody Specialization) by the University of Michigan (Dr. Charles Severance).
+This project is based on a guided academic assignment from the (Python for Everybody Specialization) course by the University of Michigan (Dr. Charles Severance).

 The original starter code was provided as part of the course.